chadrik/celery-deadline/README.md

 ## Setup

-- Copy or link the "repo" directory of this project to the "custom" sub-directory of the Deadline repository directory.
+- Copy the contents of the "repo" directory of this project into the "custom" sub-directory of the Deadline repository directory.
 - Start the DeadlineWebService
-- Start one or more slaves, and make sure that they have the ability to import the `celery_deadline` module
+- Start one or more slaves, and make sure their environment is setup to be able to import the `celery_deadline` module
 - Start the Monitor
   - Goto `Tools -> Super User Mode`
   - Goto `Tools -> Configure Repository Options...`